 - Static caravans or mobile homes.
 These are caravans that are pitched at specific locations, such as campsites or caravan parks, often on a long-term or permanent basis.

 - Touring caravans.
 These are towed by motor vehicles so can be taken to many destinations.

 - Motorhomes, campervans or “motor caravans”.
 These are vehicles in their own right and are often built using a truck or van chassis.
 They may also be covered by standard motor insurance.

-Most caravan insurance policies are designed to cover loss or damage caused by one or more of the following events:
+Most caravan or motorhome insurance policies are designed to cover loss or damage caused by one or more of the following events:

 Some policies also include insurance for additional items, such as bicycles or fridges.

 Types of complaint we see